I Reversed My Fatty Liver With This 7-Day Meal Plan

 Monday

-1st Snack: Handful of nuts, raw or roasted, not fried in oil (about 1/4 a cup)
+1st Snack: Handful of nuts, raw or roasted, not fried in oil (about 1/4 a cup or 40 grams).

 Tuesday

-Breakfast: Homemade guacamole on toast (2 slices – but only use the best bread for NAFLD with no added sugars or other chemicals)
+Breakfast: 1/2 avocado mashed into homemade guacamole, served on 2 slices of whole-wheat bread (only use the best bread for MASLD with no added sugars or other chemicals).

 Wednesday